Search Site

 Litigating child support matters in Connecticut

 Connecticut state guidelines on child support are meant to provide for consistency in similar cases, thereby reducing litigation and appeals.
 However, you may find it necessary to contest a child support determination.
 For example, a parent may try to underreport his or her income for child support purposes, such as by manipulating records from a closely held business.
-Conversely, as a paying parent you may feel the other parent is unfairly inflating expenses which are not necessary or in your child’s best interest, or which do not accurately relate to your child at all.

 After a divorce or initial child custody/support action, you may have to litigate to enforce or modify child support.
 If a parent fails to meet their full court-ordered child support obligations despite having the means to pay, courts can take various enforcement measures, such as seizing bank assets or garnishing wages — and sometimes even ordering incarceration.
 Parents can petition the court to modify the support order based on proof of financial hardship, such as through loss of a job, or of other good cause, such as unexpected medical expenses.
-Our firm ably assists in enforcement and modification proceedings.

 Contact our Westport, CT family law attorneys for child support counsel